zelanko/sql-docs.pt-br/docs/relational-databases/json/import-json-documents-into-sql-server.md

 ## <a name="import-json-documents-from-azure-blob-storage"></a>Importar documentos JSON do Armazenamento de Blobs do Azure

-Você pode carregar arquivos diretamente no banco de dados SQL do armazenamento de BLOBs do Azure com o comando T-SQL BULK INSERT ou a função OPENROWSET.
+Você pode carregar arquivos diretamente no Banco de Dados SQL do Azure do Armazenamento de Blobs do Azure com o comando T-SQL BULK INSERT ou a função OPENROWSET.

 Primeiro, crie uma fonte de dados externa, como mostrado no exemplo a seguir.